 If you want a pot of tea but don’t have a lot of cash, Mr. Coffee makes a basic model for those of us who can’t afford to spend a lot.

 This lightweight kettle is made of brushed stainless steel with a comfortable Bakelite handle.
-The handle in particular seems to be a potential point of failure.
+The handle, in particular, seems to be a potential point of failure.
 There are some reports of the handle melting and rust developing on the body.
-The nice thing about this model, however is the variety of sizes available, ranging from 1-½ to 2 quart.
+The nice thing about this model, however, is the variety of sizes available, ranging from 1-½ to 2 quart.

 I would only suggest this option if your sole metric is cost.
 If you make a lot of tea, you might as well shell out a little extra for something sturdier.

-All-Clad E86199 Stainless Steel Specialty Cookware Tea Kettle
+Pykal Whistling Stainless Steel Tea Kettle

 Fino Pour Over Coffee and Tea Kettle